-This rising star of the freeride world first got on skis somewhere around the age of two and spent his formative years ripping around the Canterbury club fields.
+Craig first got on skis somewhere around the age of two and spent his formative years ripping around the Canterbury club fields.
 Craig made his way through the ranks of the New Zealand Junior Freeride Tour, the Freeride World Junior Tour and the Freeride World Qualifier Tour (FWQ), qualifying to compete on the 2018 Freeride World Tour (FWT) where he claimed two podium finishes.
+He was back on the podium in 2020 with a win in Fieberbrunn

-Career highlights: 1st place FWT Kicking Horse Golden, Canada 2019; 2nd place FWT Final Verbier 2018; 2nd place FWT Vallnord-Arcalis, Andorra; Qualifying for 2018 FWT; Winner Hochfugen 4* FWQ and Open Faces Obergurgl-Hochgurgl 4* FWQ, 2017; Junior Freeride World Tour Champion 2016
+Career highlights: 1st place FWT Fieberbrunn, Austria 2020; 1st place FWT Kicking Horse Golden, Canada 2019; 2nd place FWT Final Verbier 2018; 2nd place FWT Vallnord-Arcalis, Andorra; Qualifying for 2018 FWT; Winner Hochfugen 4* FWQ and Open Faces Obergurgl-Hochgurgl 4* FWQ, 2017; Junior Freeride World Tour Champion 2016

 Craig started competing just before hitting double digits and began a steady rise to success.
 As the overall winner of the 2015 New Zealand Junior Freeride Tour, Craig earned a place on the Freeride World Junior Tour and headed to Europe for the 2016 season.
 He landed himself on the podium twice, with second place in Fieberbrunn, Austria and a win in Chamonix, France before taking out the overall Junior Freeride World Tour title.